flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

 - Bundles current builds of Proton-GE
 - Web-based UI for managing the system/games

-I've been using ChimeraOS for nearly a year and I'm extremely happy with it.
-I installed ChimeraOS 33 when I built the SteamBox and it has updated itself, without issue, with ChimeraOS 41.
-New releases are made ever 6 weeks or so.
 Having a dedicated "games console" has resulted in me playing more games, but more importantly, playing more games with my family.
 The three of us sit together to play through games, often with my daughter on controls and my wife and I problem-solving and making suggestions.
-As a family, we've revisited [Spyro™ Reignited Trilogy](https://store.steampowered.com/app/996580/Spyro_Reignited_Trilogy/) something my wife and I played through together on the original PlayStation last-century! 😱 My daughter and I are most of the way through the [Monkey Island Collection](https://store.steampowered.com/bundle/6588/Monkey_Island_Collection/) and we are also now into co-op games like [Unravel Two](https://store.steampowered.com/app/1225570/Unravel_Two/) and [It Takes Two](https://store.steampowered.com/app/1426210/It_Takes_Two/).
+As a family, we've revisited [Spyro™ Reignited Trilogy](https://store.steampowered.com/app/996580/Spyro_Reignited_Trilogy/) something my wife and I played through together on the original PlayStation last-century! 😱 My daughter and I are most of the way through the [Monkey Island Collection](https://store.steampowered.com/bundle/6588/Monkey_Island_Collection/) and we've discovered we love co-op games like [Unravel Two](https://store.steampowered.com/app/1225570/Unravel_Two/) and [It Takes Two](https://store.steampowered.com/app/1426210/It_Takes_Two/).
 We've also purchased some "mobile" games we play on tablets and NVIDIA SHIELD such as [Riptide GP2](https://store.steampowered.com/app/257790/Riptide_GP2/), [Riptide GP Renegade](https://store.steampowered.com/app/443860/Riptide_GP_Renegade/) and [Horizon Chase Turbo](https://store.steampowered.com/app/389140/Horizon_Chase_Turbo/).
 Yes, we like racing games 🏁

 My daughter has access to (mostly) the same games her friends play on Xbox and PlayStation.
 She doesn't feel like our Steam Box is "different" from her friend's consoles.
 When they visit each other they broadly play the same selection of titles, except for platform exclusives of course.
 When [Stray](https://store.steampowered.com/app/1332010/Stray/) and [Five Nights at Freddys](https://store.steampowered.com/app/319510/Five_Nights_at_Freddys/) became the games to play among her circle of friends, they were a click away and worked perfectly.
 Thanks to the Steam Deck, ChimeraOS is just a games console and not a "PC" to her.
 She doesn't have to worry about updates, drivers, or anything else.
 She just turns it on and plays games.

 <p class="text-center">
   <img src="./completed-steambox.jpg" class="img-fluid" alt="ChimeraOS powered Steam Box in action"/>
   <br />
-  <em>ChimeraOS powered Steam Box in action - taken before I figured out how to enable ultrawide resolution</em>
+  <em>ChimeraOS powered Steam Box in action - before I figured out how to enable ultra-wide resolution</em>
 </p>

-I've found ChimeraOS provides much better game compatibility than I've been able to achieve by simply installing Steam on Ubuntu.
+I've found ChimeraOS offers much better game compatibility than I've been able to achieve by simply installing Steam on Ubuntu.
 For example, [Forza Horizon 4](https://store.steampowered.com/app/1293830/Forza_Horizon_4/) and [Forza Horizon 5](https://store.steampowered.com/app/1551360/Forza_Horizon_5/) both run beautifully on the ChimeraOS powered Steam Box; something that eluded me on Ubuntu.
-We have the Steam Box connected to a 3440x1440 Ultrawide monitor and configuring each game to use "Native" resolution via the game properties unlocks a gorgeous ultra-wide gaming experience.
+The Steam Box connected to a 3440x1440 ultra-wide monitor and configuring each game to use "Native" resolution via the game properties unlocks a gorgeous ultra-wide gaming experience.
+There is no going back from this once you've experienced it, especially for split screen local multiplayer games.

 ## Steam Deck 🎮

 Several of my friends have Steam Decks and love them.
 They use them as both a handheld console and docked under the TV for family gaming.
-So, I could be using a Steam Deck to facilitate our family gaming requirements, but I don't think I would have arrived at this use case of the Steam Deck without first having seen the benefits of a Steam Box.
-I am considering getting a Steam Deck or similar handheld gaming-orientated PC and it would certainly be nice to use something more power efficient than that 270W total system power consumption the Steam Box requires. **You can hear more about how [my friend Mark has switched to Steam Deck as his primary gaming device](https://linuxmatters.sh/1/) in [Linux Matters: Mastodon on My Résumé (Episode 1)](https://linuxmatters.sh/1/)**.
+So, I could be using a Steam Deck to facilitate our family gaming requirements, but I don't think I would have arrived at the idea of using a Steam Deck in this way without first experiencing the benefits of the Steam Box.
+I am considering getting a Steam Deck or similar handheld gaming-orientated PC and it would certainly be nice to use something more power efficient than the 270W total system power consumption the Steam Box requires. **You can hear more about how [my friend Mark has switched to Steam Deck as his primary gaming device](https://linuxmatters.sh/1/) in [Linux Matters: Mastodon on My Résumé (Episode 1)](https://linuxmatters.sh/1/)**.

 <p class="text-center">
   <a href="https://linuxmatters.sh" target="_blank"><img src="https://linuxmatters.sh/img/episode/linuxmatters-banner-3000x750.webp" class="img-fluid" alt="Linux Matters Podcast"/></a>